 What is unique about this program?

-Between our local connections in Barcelona that allow us experiences like private cooking classes and bike tours, and TFT’s fifteen years of expertise in leading trips through Paris, this program provides unique insider access to these two countries.
+Between our local connections in Barcelona that allow us experiences like private cooking classes and bike tours, and TFT’s sixteen years of expertise in leading trips through Paris, this program provides unique insider access to these two countries.

 What is included?